Kozak memorandum: Proposal

-The plan, presented in mid-November 2003 by Russia, was a detailed proposal for a united asymmetric federal Moldavian state.
+The memorandum was presented in mid-November 2003 by Russia, as a detailed proposal for a united asymmetric federal Moldavian state.
 First published in Russian on the website of Transnistria's Ministry of Foreign Affairs, the text was promoted by a Russian politician Dmitry Kozak, a close ally of President Vladimir Putin and one of the key figures in his presidential team.
 For Transnistria, the memorandum presented an end to the previous Moscow policy, which assumed that the region would have equal status in federation with the rest of the country.
-According to the memorandum, Russian troops (no more than 2000 strong, without heavy armaments) would remain in Transnistria for the transitional period but not later than 2020.